 Will Your Adult Children Quickly Spend Through a Lump Sum Inheritance?

-These days, parents with adult children of almost any age must be concerned with how their offspring will manage a lump sum inheritance.
+These days, parents with adult children of almost any age must be concerned with how their offspring will manage money or property left in a will, especially a lump sum inheritance.
 Historically, estate planning concerns about protecting an heir's inheritance focused on minor children and young adults.
-Today, however, parents with children who may soon be eligible for Social Security themselves must be wary of leaving a lump sum inheritance to their heirs.
+Today, however, parents with children who may soon be eligible for Social Security Benefits themselves must be wary of leaving a lump sum inheritance to their heirs.

 Most seniors and Baby Boomers who plan to leave inheritances to their children have accumulated their estates through hard work, disciplined investing, and frugal spending.
 As parents, they typically want the assets they leave behind to provide some amount of financial security for their family.
 Unfortunately, it is possible for spendthrift heirs to spend through a lifetime of savings in a matter of weeks or months.
 When adult children inherit money, they usually spend it as they spend their own money, or even more carelessly.
 See

-greedy heirs.The story on the right is an example of a recent estate administration that illustrates how spendthrift heirs can squander an inheritance.
+greedy heirs.The story below is an example of a recent estate administration that illustrates how spendthrift heirs can squander an inheritance.

 There are several types of estate planning trusts you can use to prevent your heirs from receiving their entire inheritance at one time.
 To find out which type of trust you should use, consult an attorney about your unique circumstances and objectives.
 In this case, Francis could have used a spendthrift trust.
 A spendthrift trust would have been beneficial because Jimmy and Denise both have a history of problems with creditors.